Enhancement of nonclassical properties of two-mode squeezed vacuum state with postselected von Neumann measurement: Introduction

-In this work, we study the application of postselected measurement theory to the enhancement of nonclassical properties of TMSV state.
-To achieve our goal, we apply the postselected weak measurement procedure to the one mode of TMSV state.
-We take the TMSV state as pointer and its polarization degree of freedom as measured system, respectively.
-After obtaining a normalized final pointer state which is modified by the weak value of system observable, we check the relevant nonclassical properties of TMSV state.
-We present both the analytical expressions and numerical results including the quadrature squeezing, second-order cross-correlation function, Cauchy-Schwartz inequality, entanglement between two modes and Einstein--Podolsky--Rosen correlation.
-The results show that after postselected weak measurement, the intrinsic quantum properties of TMSV state are improved dramatically via weak value amplification.
-Our method used in this paper may provide an alternative to increase the efficiency of TMSV state based quantum information processing and other technical applications.
+In this work, we apply postselected measurement techniques to enhance the nonclassical properties of the TMSV state.
+Specifically, we use the postselected WM procedure to one mode of the TMSV state, treating the TMSV state as the pointer and its polarization degree of freedom as the measured system.
+After obtaining a normalized final pointer state, modified by the weak value of the measured observable, we analyze the resulting nonclassical characteristics of the output TMSV state.
+We present analytical expressions and numerical results, examining properties such as quadrature squeezing, second-order cross-correlation functions, and various entanglement criteria for two-mode fields.
+Our findings demonstrate a significant enhancement of the intrinsic quantum properties of the TMSV state after postselected WM, thanks to weak value amplification.
+The method proposed in this paper offers an alternative approach to improve the efficiency of TMSV-state-based quantum information processing and other technical applications.

-This paper is organized as follows.
-In Sec.\ref{sec:2} we introduce the main concepts of our scheme and find the final pointer state after the postselected measurement, which will be used throughout the study.
-Then we give details of the quadrature squeezing of the final pointer state by using the definition of squeezing.
-In the following subsection, we study second-order cross-correlation function of the TMSV state.
-In Sec.\ref{sec:3} we calculate the Cauchy-Schwartz inequality of TMSV state after postselected measurement.
-In Sec.\ref{sec:4} we examine the entanglement between two modes of TMSVS and EPR correlation after postselected measurement.
-In Sec.\ref{sec:5} fidelity is analyzed in order to examine the effects of postselected measurement on the initial state.
-In Sec.\ref{sec:6} we present our conclusion and remarks.
-Throughout this paper we take $\hbar=1$.